 Sometimes we try to escape from it.
 It feels too big, too overwhelming, too strong.
 If we give into it, what if it consumes us completely?
 What if we will never feel normal again?
 What if it destroys us?

 So many of us stick with our small external desires.
 The ones we can control.
-The ones that feel safe.
+Desires that feel safe.
 The ones that we don’t give ourselves to completely.
 The small beasts.

 But you are afraid.
 I can see that you are.
 Because if you weren’t, you would scream a raging howl, and you would let your greatest desires reign.

 Here is the thing.
-Our greatest desires, our burning to be free, our beast within, it does not feel safe.
+I understand that our greatest desires, our burning to be free, our beast within, it does not feel safe.

 But how could something truly wild ever feel safe?

 It does not feel rational.
-It defies logic.
+Defies logic.
 It doesn’t even make sense.